mmg1/blocklists/README.md

 Blacklists
 ==========

-The included blacklists define corporations by [ASN](https://en.wikipedia.org/wiki/Autonomous_system_%28Internet%29), allowing
-users to block an entire IP for.
+Although Nefarious Laboratories prefers a *default deny* approach to security, we maintain blocklists for those who prefer a *default allow* policy.
+The included blacklists define corporations by [ASN](https://en.wikipedia.org/wiki/Autonomous_system_%28Internet%29), allowing users to block an entire IP for.
 See [dnslytics.com](https://dnslytics.com/bgp/as32934) for more details.

 [Amazon](https://github.com/neflabs/blacklists/corporations/amazon) `AS16509`
 [Apple](https://github.com/neflabs/blacklists/corporations/apple) `AS714`